Best Dog Strollers 2026: Top Picks for Senior, Injured, and Small Dogs

 Cons

-• Bulky when folded
+• Large folded footprint

-• Lower weight limit than Expedition
+• Lower weight capacity than the Pet Gear frames

 * Prices are approximate and may vary.
 Please check the latest price on Amazon.